Tinnitus: 5 Strange Reasons for Ringing Ears

 Tinnitus is also a common complaint.
 Nearly 50 million Americans report some type of tinnitus, according to audiologist Sharon Sandridge, PhD.
 For about 12 million people, the problem is described as bothersome and impacts their lives.

 “Many may have problems sleeping, relaxing or reading a book because the tinnitus is always there,” says Dr. Sandridge.
 “It can cause stress, anxiety and even depression.”

 While the exact cause of tinnitus is typically unknown, one common cause is exposure to sounds that are too loud for too long.
-If you work in a noisy environment like a factory, construction site, or even a busy and crowded exercise facility, it can can expose your ears to levels of sounds that put them at risk.
-Using power tools, lawn mowers and leaf blowers for extended time periods can harm your hearing, too.
-One of the first signs of sound induced damage is the presence of a soft, or sometime not so soft, ringing in your ears.
+If you work in a noisy environment like a factory, construction site, or even a busy and crowded exercise facility, it can expose your ears to levels of sounds that put them at risk.
+Using power tools, lawnmowers and leaf blowers for extended time periods can harm your hearing, too.
+One of the first signs of sound-induced damage is the presence of a soft, or sometimes not so soft, ringing in your ears.